 UpLit always has:

-Characters who deal with some sort of emotional issue (isolation, grief, a difficult past) but are fundamentally changed for the better by the experiences they go through in the story
+- Characters who deal with some sort of emotional issue (isolation, grief, a difficult past) or a character flaw but are fundamentally changed for the better by the experiences they go through in the story

 UpLit often but not always features: